 If the taxpayer has to make a claim of refund, then the claim should be made in Form No. 30.
-[In the normal course, refund is to be claimed in the return of income itself and no special form is to be submitted to claim the refund.]
+However, w.e.f., 01-09-2019, the Finance (No. 2) Act, 2019 has amended this provision to provide that the refund can be claimed only through filing of return of income within the time limit prescribed under Section 139.

-The claim of refund is to be made within one year from the last day of the assessment year.
 Circular 9/2015 [F.NO.312/22/2015-OT], dated 9-6-2015 is issued by the Central Board of Direct Taxes (CBDT) for dealing the matters relating to applications for condonation of delay in filing returns claiming refund and returns claiming carry forward of loss and set-off thereof.
-This Circular is issued in supersession of all earlier Instructions/Circulars/Guidelines issued by the CBDT relating to above discussed matter of condonation.
+This Circular is issued in supersession of all earlier Instructions /Circulars /Guidelines issued by the CBDT relating to above discussed matter of condonation.
 The Circular containing comprehensive guidelines on the conditions for condonation and the procedure to be followed for deciding such matters.
 The details in this regard (as given in said Circular) are as follows:

 3. In a case where refund claim has arisen consequent to a Court order, the period for which any such proceedings were pending before any Court of Law shall be ignored while calculating the said period of six years, provided such condonation application is filed within six months from the end of the month in which the Court order was issued or the end of financial year whichever is later.

 4. The powers of acceptance/rejection of the application within the monetary limits delegated to the Pr.CCsIT/CCsIT/Pr.CsIT/CsIT in case of such claims will be subject to Following conditions:

 i.
 At the time of considering the case under Section 119(2)(b), it shall be ensured that the income/loss declared and/or refund claimed is correct and genuine and also that the case is of genuine hardship on merits